 Elephant Spirit Animal

-Elephants are a very wise animal, and they have deep spiritual meaning in many cultures today.
+Elephants are very wise animals, and they have deep spiritual meaning in many cultures today.
 Take Ganesh for example, a God to help intellectuals and provide wisdom when making new beginnings.

 Symbolism of the Elephant Spirit Animal includes: